ohollmen/rolepool/README.md

 ## Dynamic Roles

-Set up a dymanic role (no members, but MUST have tester callback)
+Set up a dynamic role (no members, but MUST have tester callback)

     // Rolepool may contain both static and dynamic roles var rp = new rolepool.Rolepool();